SmartTokenLabs/TokenScript/doc/design_paper.md

 Specific to blockchain, we also have:

-10. How to correctly and securely construct a transaction for the asset (purchase, voting etc)
+10. How to correctly and securely construct a transaction for the asset (purchase, voting etc)?
+You can't expect any investor to be a blockchain geek who knows to do load the smart contract files in his wallet.

 We categorise these trade-sensitive information into four categories:

-- product description[^pd].
+1. product description[^pd].
 Item 2, 3, 5, 6 are in PD
-- attested information.
+2. attested information.
 Item 1, 4, 6, 7 are in Attestations.
-- reference information.
+3. reference information.
 Item 8, 9.
-- action information (how to perform an asset action).
+4. action information (how to perform an asset action).
 Item 10.

 Understandably, the buyers need to access all these for an informed decision.
+Ideally they show up on his wallet when he starts interacting with the token.
+In the following chapters, we will describe how these information categorizes manifest in Tokenscript.

 [^pd] The word is loaned from the financial sector, usually used to describe packaged investment products.
 It means the formula which profit is calculated and the current values of the variables in the formula.

 #### Product description

-Product description information is typically in the smart contract.
-In Ethereum cases, these can be obtained by making a few Smart Contract function calls, therefore, the only needed work is to convert them into a presentation - usually, it means translating to the language user speaks and converting "True" value into a nicely ticked checkbox.
+Product description information is typically part of the smart contract.
+They can be obtained by making a few Smart Contract function calls, therefore, the only needed work is to convert them into a presentation.
+Usually, this means translating them to the language user speaks and converting "True" value into a nicely ticked checkbox.

 This serves to introduce the first functionality of Tokenscript: acting as a presentation layer for smart-contracts.
+In XML it looks like this:

     <attribute-type id="voting-right">
        <name xml:lang="en">Voting right</name>